Anti-epileptic drugs (AEDs) are the main form of treatment for people with epilepsy.

 Once you are prescribed epilepsy medicine, it’s a good idea to get advice about what to do if you ever forget to take it.
 The advice your doctor or pharmacist gives you will depend on which epilepsy medicine you are taking, and the dose.

 How long do I have to take AEDs?

 AEDs do not cure epilepsy, but they can stop the seizures happening.
 For some people, having epilepsy is a lifelong condition and they will need to continue taking medication.
 If you have not had a seizure for 2 or more years, you may want to discuss with your doctor about the option of coming off treatment.
 This will depend on several things, including the possible impact of seizures returning.

 When coming off AEDs, it is important that it is done slowly.
-Suddenly stopping treatment can cause seizures to start again or happen more often and last longer than before.
+Suddenly stopping treatment is dangerous.
+It can cause seizures to start again or happen more often and last longer than before.
 You can plan with your doctor how to come off the medication slowly and decide what to do if your seizures start again.
 If seizures do start again, taking the same AED straightaway usually gives you the same control over your seizures as before.
 However, sometimes the AED may not work as well as before.

 The following links provide further information about anti-epileptic medication.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

 For females: are you taking medicines for epilepsy, mood or pain?
 ACC, New Zealand